axinterop/simple-world-sim-cpp/README.md

 - Different plant species and their propagation.
 - User-controlled Human moved by arrows and Human's special skill.

-# Showcase
+# Screenshot
 ![simulation](showcase.png)

 # Description of classes
 **Note!**

-Default collision() for every organism is killing or dying, depends on strength and initiative.
+Default collision() for every organism is killing or dying, depends on strength and initiative (except Grass and Sonchus).

 If there is empty cell in table, default behaviour is used.